gaetanserre/ViCTORIA/README.md

 ViCTORIA is a UCI chess engine built from scratch using C++ 20.

-ViCTORIA performs a in-depth analysis of the position with a handcrafted evaluation function.
+It performs an in-depth analysis and uses a handcrafted evaluation function to evaluate each chess board.

 It can perform an analysis in reasonable (10-25 seconds) time between depth 6 and 10+, depending on the number of possible moves.